-Application information will be e-mailed to the student who has paid their intial admissions fees in the Spring.
-This will provide instructions needed to complete the online Application for Financial Aid.
+Application information will be e-mailed to the student who has paid their initial admissions fees in the spring.
+This will provide instructions needed to complete the online application for Financial Aid.

-The calculation to determine financial aid eligibility is: Cost of Attendance (KCUMB Student Budget) minus Outside Resources (scholarships, etc) equals Eligibility.
+The calculation to determine financial aid eligibility is: Cost of Attendance (KCU Student Budget) minus Outside Resources (scholarships, etc) equals Eligibility.

-Student loans are dibursed in two equlal disbursements, with the first at the beginning of the academic year, and the second at the midpoint of the academic year.
+Student loans are disbursed in two equal disbursements, with the first at the beginning of the academic year, and the second at the midpoint of the academic year.
 The student must successfully complete the first half of the academic year with the minimum 2.5 GPA in order to qualify for their second disbursement.

 The student will receive a Disbursement Schedule at the beginning of the academic year to aid in budgeting their student loan funds.
 Direct loan funds are received into the University's bank account by electronic funds transfer from the U.S. Treasury.
 The funds are posted to the student's tuition account by the Business Office for the amount due at that time and the remainder is refunded to the student for other educational and living expenses.
 This process may take up to 14 days.

 If a review of student financial information reveals discrepancies or shows conflicting information, no federal, state or other financial aid will be released until the discrepancy or conflicting information is resolved.
 The following guidelines concerning discrepancies are in effect:

 Student must have a verified FSA ID (username & password) to log in to www.studentloans.gov